garbagetown/guideline/source_en/ArchitectureInDetail/Internationalization.rst

 |

-Settings of LocaleChangeInterceptor
+How to define LocaleChangeInterceptor
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-If switch the locale using request parameter, use the \ ``LocaleChangeInterceptor``\ .
+If switching the locale using the request parameter, use the \ ``LocaleChangeInterceptor``\ .

 **spring-mvc.xml**